gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## Batching

 Several components may want to update state in response to the same event.
-This example is convoluted but it illustrates a common pattern:
+This example is contrived but it illustrates a common pattern:

 ```jsx{4,14}
 function Parent() {